Rhys1558/questlog/README.md

 #### When Logged In
 (picture of nav bar when logged in)

-- Post Drop Down Menu
-    (picture of post drop down menu)
-    - When 'Post' in the navigation bar is clicked, it opens a drop down menu which gives the user two options: 'New Post' and 'Edit Post'
-    (picture of post drop down when clicked)

  - 'New Post' allows the user to create a new post that is displayed to the homepage of the wedsite, which other users can view.

-    - 'Edit Post' allows the user to edit their posts.
-This feature can be useful if the user made a mistake or may just want to change something in the post.
+ -
 - Log Out
     - This allows user to log out when they are logged in.